162.07 Apportionment of money to counties.

 No county engineer shall be appointed under clause (1) or (2) so as to serve consecutively for more than four years.
 The board shall investigate and review the information submitted by each county and shall on or before the first day of November of each year submit its findings and recommendations in writing as to each county's lane-mileage and money needs to the commissioner on a form prepared by the commissioner.
 Final determination of the lane-mileage of each system and the money needs of each county shall be made by the commissioner.

 Subd.
 6. Estimates to be made if information not provided.
 In the event that any county shall fail to submit the information provided for herein, the commissioner shall estimate the lane-mileage and the money needs of the county.
 The estimate shall be used in determining the apportionment formula.
 The commissioner may withhold payment of the amount apportioned to the county until the information is submitted.

-* NOTE: Subdivision 1 was amended by Laws 1997, chapter 141, *section 4, to add in the first paragraph, after "provided," the *phrase "and for any allocation made under section 162.065,". *The amendment to subdivision 1 is effective six months after the *effective date of an increase in the gasoline excise tax rate or *vehicle registration tax rates.
-Laws 1997, chapter 141, section *11.
+* NOTE: The amendment to subdivision 1 by Laws 1997, chapter *141, section 4, is effective six months after the effective date *of an increase in the gasoline excise tax rate or vehicle *registration tax rates.
+No provision of this subdivision may *take effect until Minnesota has been notified by the United *States Department of Transportation that it will be receiving a *specific sum in federal funds that has been designated *specifically for a state infrastructure bank.
+Laws 1997, *chapter 141, section 11.

 Official Publication of the State of Minnesota